wubw/BinweiBlog/2018/the_personal_mba.rst

 * Price increases
 * Deadlines

 Novelty - the presence of new sensory data - is critical if you want to attract and maintain attention over a long period of time.
 One of the reasons people can focus on playing games or surfing the Internet for hours at a time is novelty - every new viral video, blog post, Facebook update, Twitter post and news report reengages our ability to pay attention.
 Even the most remarkable object of attention gets boring over time.
-Human attention requires novelty to sustain itself.
 Continue to offer something new, and people will pay attention to what you have to offer.

 Monoidealism is the state of focusing your energy and attention on only one thing, without conflicts.
 Monoidealism is often called a 'flow' state

 We are what we repeatedly do.
 Excellence, then, is not an act, but a habit.

-Priming is a method of consciously programming your brain to alert you when particular information is present in your Environment.
-10 Days to faster reading: purpose setting -> taking a few minutes before you start reading to figure out: 1. why you want to read this material and 2 what kind of information you're looking for.
-Pick up the book and flip through it quickly, paying particular attention to the table of contents, section headings, and index - condensed sources of information about what the book contains and how the material is structured

 No decision, large or small, is ever made with complete information.
 Since we can't predict the future, we often attribute the feeling of indecisiveness to a lack of information.

-Five-fold Why
-Five-fold How

 Externalization takes advantage of our perceptual abilities in a very intelligent way.
 There are two primary ways to externalize your thoughts: writing and speaking.

 Counter-factual Simulation as applied imagination - you're consciously posing a 'what if' or 'what would happen if' question to your mind, then sitting back and letting your brain do what it does best.
 A doomsday Scenario is a counterfactual simulation where you assume everything that can go wrong does go wrong.
 Caveman Syndrome makes our ancient brains over dramatic, so they assume every potential threat is a life-or-death situation.